CookingMeister/svg-logo-generator/README.md

 ## Description

 A Node.js command-line application that takes in user input to generate a logo and save it as an SVG file.
+It uses the Inquirer package to prompt for input, Validator for validation, Jest for testing and fs to save the file.

 ## Installation